 In most cases, developers don’t consider runtime analysis important in early stages of unit testing.
 Most tools are used for catching errors that unit testing missed, or simply in calculating code coverage.
 But while these benefits are important, runtime analysis can also observe the execution of the first iteration of a unit test to make recommendations to improve the test and detect changes to the test runtime environment that interfere with test stability.

 Test frameworks such as JUnit create sparse code that requires further developer input.
 This work is tedious, so it can be automated to fill in more of the details based on the observed program logic.
-For example, the following unit test can be automatically generated by Parasoft Jtest:
+The following java unit test example can be automatically generated by Parasoft Jtest:

 Similarly, for unit tests with parameterized inputs, shown below: